 - 5.1.
-Where a lecturer declines to record a taught session that would otherwise be appropriate for lecture capture, they should provide an 'acceptable alternative' that meets our agreed ambition to (a) ensure we have a consistent level of support for learning across campus, (b) meet the diverse learning needs of students, and (c) recognise the expectations of contemporary students. - 5.2.
+Where a lecturer declines to record a taught session that would otherwise be appropriate for lecture capture, they should provide an 'acceptable alternative' that meets our agreed ambition to (a) ensure we have a consistent level of support for learning across campus, (b) meet the diverse learning needs of students, and (c) recognise the expectations of contemporary students.
+Lecturers should also make it clear to students whether they will be provided with a recording or an 'acceptable alternative'. - 5.2.
+Where technical problems mean that a recording cannot be provided, lecturers should endeavour to provide an 'acceptable alternative'. - 5.3.
 An 'acceptable alternative' is a form of support which helps students to understand a lecture even if they were not present or when they return to the material at a later date.
 This alternative support could, for example, take the form of detailed lecture notes, enhanced notes supporting slides; a podcast that provides a commentary on the lecture slides; or a video explaining the session.
 It is understood that the expectations of students vary across disciplines, and that an acceptable alternative appropriate for one programme of study or even one session might not be the same as that required for another.
-Examples of alternative resources are available on the HEFi Learning & Teaching Gateway.
+Whatever the format, the 'acceptable alternative' should be over and above the material provided in the teaching session (the provision of slides alone, for example, would therefore not be sufficient). - 5.4.
 Module Leaders will be responsible for checking that each session on their module meets the requirement of the Code and the subject area, and that students have the signposting they need to set their expectations.
-The key test is whether the alternative provided meets the requirement to support student learning as identified in sections 1.3 and 5.1 of this document. - 5.3.
-A new Module Overview template (see Appendix 1) is available on the HEFi Learning & Teaching Gateway to provide students with clear information about the type of support they can expect to be available in each lecture-based session.
-Completion of the template is the responsibility of the Module Leader. - 5.4.
+The key test is whether the alternative provided meets the requirement to support student learning as identified in sections 1.3 and 5.1 of this document. - 5.5.
 As is the case currently, students are permitted, should they wish, to make personal audio (but not video) recordings of lecture and other group-based teaching and learning activities that may, or may not, be recorded by other means.
 Students wishing to make such recordings must seek the permission of teaching staff prior to doing so.
-Recordings made by students will be subjected to the same constraints on distribution (see paragraph 3.3 and 4.4) as are imposed on those recordings made by, or on behalf of, the University. - 5.5.
+Recordings made by students will be subjected to the same constraints on distribution (see paragraph 3.3 and 4.4) as are imposed on those recordings made by, or on behalf of, the University. - 5.6.
 If a guest/honorary/visiting lecturer (or similar) teaches on a module where lecture capture is being used, it is the responsibility of the Module Leader to check with the guest lecturer whether they are happy to be recorded.
-For a non-teaching event, it is the responsibility of the internal organisers to carry out this check.
-A third-party consent form to be completed by the guest (see Appendix 2) is available on the HEFi Learning & Teaching Gateway.
+If not, the Module Leader is responsible for ensuring that an 'acceptable alternative' is provided, as set out in 5.2 and 5.3.
+For a non-teaching event, it is the responsibility of the internal organisers to carry out this check and arrange an 'acceptable alternative' if the event contributes towards the learning outcomes of the module or programme.
+A third-party consent form to be completed by the guest (see Appendix 2) is available.